 What's happened

 A French researcher was denied entry to the U.S. while traveling to a conference in Houston.
-U.S. officials cited possession of confidential information as the reason, while French authorities claim it was due to the researcher's opinions on Trump’s policies.
-The incident raises concerns over academic freedom.
+U.S. officials cited confidential information on his phone as the reason, while French authorities claim it was due to his opinions on Trump’s policies.
+The incident raises concerns about academic freedom.

 What's behind the headline?